108 Participants Needed

 The trial does not specify if you need to stop taking your current medications.
 However, you must be on a stable blood pressure medication regimen for at least 6 weeks before joining the study.

-How is the treatment IMST different from other treatments for chronic kidney disease and high blood pressure?
+What evidence suggests that IMST is effective for chronic kidney disease and high blood pressure?

 MC